MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-linq.md

  The revised query calls the function `IsEven` on each pass through the `items`.
 You can use the debugger windows to see whether each item meets the specified condition, and you can step through the code in `IsEven`.
 The predicate in this example is fairly simple.
 However, if you have a more difficult predicate you have to debug, this technique can be very useful.

 ##  <a name="BKMK_EditandContinueNotSupportedforLINQ"></a> Edit and Continue Not Supported for LINQ
- Edit and Continue support changes to LINQ queries with limitations.
+ Edit and Continue supports changes to LINQ queries with limitations.
 For details, see [EnC Supported Changes](https://github.com/dotnet/roslyn/wiki/EnC-Supported-Edits))

 ## See Also
  [Debugging SQL](http://msdn.microsoft.com/en-us/f27c17e6-1d90-49f2-9fc0-d02e6a27f109)